errbit/errbit/docs/ENV-VARIABLES.md

 Errbit can be almost configured by some ENVIRONMENT variables.
 If you use this variable, you don't need copy all of you configuration file

+## Ruby version

+You can define your own ruby version you want to use.
+By default it's the 2.0.0 to use.
+But you can change it with RUBY_VERSION variable.

+We test it on :

+ * 1.9.3
+ * 2.0.0
+ * 2.1.0

+## Use configuration by ENV

 To activate this env variable you need activate it by a Variable env.
 You can do that with HEROKU or USE_ENV variable